-Currently, people with political connections are availing similar facilities free of cost.
-These included special requests for photoshoots near the lake of the property or corporate events in the lawns.
+Currently, people with political connections are availing of similar facilities free of cost.
+These included special requests for photoshoots near the lake of the property or corporate events on the lawns.
 Groups using the property for their annual functions included chambers of commerce and trade associations.

 Following the implementation of this plan, he said the government believed that sizeable revenue could be generated.
 However, the maintenance expenditure of the estate will increase with the increased flow of visitors.